Comment on page

 After the user gave their package number, the bot displays the third bot message to confirm the package number.

 Now this works fine, but what if the user already gives the package number at the start?
-The way this current flow is set up, the bot would still ask for the package number because it follows the original flow of dialogs:
+The way this current flow is set up, the bot would still ask for the package number because it follows the original flow:

 But good news: you can solve that using...
 Match entities 🤩